JuliaGraphics/Luxor.jl/docs/src/basics.md

 ## Types

 The two main defined types are the `Point` and the `Drawing`.
-The Point type holds two coordinates, the x and y:
+The Point type holds two coordinates, `x` and `y`:

 ```
 Point(12.0, 13.0)
 ```

 It's immutable, so you want to avoid trying to change the x or y coordinate directly.
+You can use `O` as a shortcut to refer to the origin, `Point(0, 0)`.

 The other is `Drawing`, which is how you create new drawings.

 ## Drawings and files

-To create a drawing, and optionally specify the filename and type, and dimensions, use the `Drawing` function to create a Drawing.
+To create a drawing, and optionally specify the filename and type, and dimensions, use the `Drawing` constructor function.

 ```@docs
 Drawing